by K Marie Alto September 08, 2021 10 min read

 One of the most common issues for dogs is itching and scratching.
-It's so common because it has a variety of different causes, all with different solutions.
+Why is my dog itching and scratching?
+I bet you have wondered many, many times.
+Dog itching and scratching is so common because it has a variety of different causes, all with different solutions.

 We're not talking about the occasional ear or side scratch here; we're talking constant itching or scratching behavior that never gives you (or your pup) a moment of peace.